cherylacook/oxford-iiit-pets-cnn-vit/README.md

 ## Reproducibility/Notes
 - Random seeds are fixed where applicable to ensure consistent results.
 - Both model notebooks are self-contained and can be run end-to-end.
-- All necessary data is included in the `data/` folder.
+- Ensure the Oxford-IIIT Pets dataset is placed in the same folder as the notebooks before running.